 Entertainment Under the Stars

-The Starlite Drive-In, located in Christiansburg, VA, is a summertime gem for movies and memories with devoted patrons.
+CHRISTIANSBURG, VA — The Starlite Drive-In is a summertime gem for movies and memories with devoted patrons.

 “I hope people have a blast, there's nothing like watching a movie under the stars”, says owner Peggy Beasely.